 (f) Additional Representations of Party B. For the purpose of Section 3 of the Agreement, Party B hereby further represents and warrants to Party A (which representations will be deemed to be repeated by Party B at all times until the termination of this Agreement and any Transactions) that:

 (i) Non-Speculation.
-This Agreement and each Transaction has been and will be, entered into not for the purpose of speculation but solely in connection with the financing activities of Party B, including, without limitation, increasing the predictability of cash flow, including earnings on invested funds, and otherwise improving Party B’s ability to manage its funds and revenues.
+This Agreement and each Transaction has been and will be, entered into not for the purpose of speculation but solely in connection with the business activities of Party B.

 (ii) No Immunity.
 It is not entitled to claim immunity on the grounds of sovereignty or other similar grounds with respect to itself or its revenues or assets (irrespective of their use or intended use) from (i) suit, (ii) jurisdiction of any court, (iii) relief by way of injunction, order for specific performance or for recovery of property, (iv) attachment of its assets (whether before or after judgment) or (v) execution or enforcement of any judgment to which it or its revenues or assets might otherwise be made subject to in any suit, action or proceedings relating to this Agreement in the courts of any jurisdiction, and no such immunity (whether or not claimed) may be attributed to such party or its revenues or assets.